Gabriella8080/AstroTrack/README.md

 Quickstart
 ----------

-**AstroTrack** is organised into five core modules, where the workflow begins `preprocess` to initialise and structure the satellite data for analysis.
+**AstroTrack** is organised into five core modules, where the package begins with `preprocess` to initialise and structure the satellite data for analysis.
 The other subsequent modules build up on this to derive orbital properties, Doppler behaviour with respect to a ground-based experiment, animations, and enabling spectral associations.
 <br>
 <div align="center">
   <img src="package-modules.png" width="600">